 The idea, obviously, is not to wreak havoc in the education system but to gradually reform it and bring it in line with the standards prevailing in the most advanced countries as well as peer nations.

-However, “this option can be implemented in its letter and spirit”, once the Modi government’s far-reaching reforms of the Indian education system, is implemented fully, the AICTE said.
+However, “this option can be implemented in its letter and spirit”, once the National Education Policy (NEP), the Modi government’s far-reaching reforms of the Indian education system, is implemented fully, the AICTE said.

 Given India’s ambitions of emerging as one of the major knowledge centres of the world, it is imperative that AICTE stays the course on this major initiative it has undertaken.